Skip to main content

 6. What is the difference between the PUT and the POST methods?

-This is an interview question I got at a lot of jobs, and the answer is partly answered above.
+This is an interview question I was asked often, and the answer is partially answered above.

 When you need to change a single resource that is a component of a resource collection, you call the PUT method.
 When you need to add a child resource to a resource collection, you must use the POST method.
 If the PUT HTTP call is sent more than once, the results will stay the same.
-If a POST request is sent multiple times, then the results will differ, i.e. multiple resources might be created or an error is returned.
+If a POST request is sent multiple times, the results will differ, i.e., multiple resources might be created, or an error is returned.

 7. What are the HTTP response status code classes?

-Another one of the common interview questions, and also something important to know when performing API testing.
-The HTTP response code classes are
+This is another common interview question and important to know when performing API testing.
+The HTTP response code classes are:

 • 1xx: the response calls in this category are informational responses.
-They mean that the client should continue the request or ignore the response if the request is finished.
+They mean that the client should continue the request or ignore the response if it is finished.

 • 3xx: these responses are redirect responses.
 This means that there are multiple possible responses to the request.
 One of them should be selected by the user agent or user.

-• 5xx: the 500 HTTP response code is returned when there is an error on the server side and the server is unable of performing the request.
+• 5xx: the 500 HTTP response code is returned when there is an error on the server side and the server is unable to perform the request.

 If you want to get into the details of the response statuses, you can find the complete list online